grab/engineering-blog/_posts/2021-07-29-grabfood-bundle-size.md

 *   Faster build times: Fewer dependencies -> less code for webpack to bundle -> faster builds
 *   Smaller builds: Fewer dependencies -> less code -> smaller builds

-After applying the 7 Webpack bundle optimisations, we were able to yield the following improvements:
+After applying the 7 webpack bundle optimisations, we were able to yield the following improvements:

 *   7% faster page load time from 2600ms to 2400ms
 *   66% faster JS static asset load time from 180ms to 60ms